This super easy cow cookie tutorial is such a blast to make. Perfect for a farm themed party or just because.Best of all they’re easy to make!

 *This post contains affiliate links.
 That means that if you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.

 These are definitley one of the cutest cow cookie recipes around.
 They are so cute and easy to make you’ll fall in love with this cute little bovine friend.
 These are perfect for a cow themed party or a farm themed activity.
-There are so many ways to incorporate these little friends.
+This cow cookies tutorial is so fun and easy to make and there are so many ways to incorporate these little friends.
 Best of all they are crazy easy to make.
 Just follow the easy instructions and tutorial below to make these beautiful cookies!

 They will be an amooozing treat for anyone who tries them.
 Just add a nice glass of milk and you have an amazing treat!